This article was last updated on May 4

-Since first offering reverse mortgages, I’ve often been asked, “How do I/we know if a reverse mortgage is right for me/us?”
-This is a question that has a different answer for different people, based on their individual financial circumstances and needs..
+This is a question that has a different answer for different people, based on their individual financial circumstances and needs.
 I always start with the same first response, “The first thing I would recommend is that you seek the guidance of a qualified financial advisor”.
-[Editor – A good first answer!]
-After having given that advice, I am only too happy to go through the circumstances for the individual borrowers and give them their options.
+They should be able to go through your individual financial and personal circumstances and discuss your options and if a reverse mortgage is the right option for you.

 A reverse mortgage is not an inexpensive loan.
 The loan fees are based on the maximum credit limit in the US housing and urban development (HUD) lending area for the government Home Equity Conversion Mortgage (HECM).
 The loan also has an up-front mortgage insurance fee of 2% of the maximum lending limit which also increases the costs.
 Add to these the normal costs such as appraisal, escrow, title fees, etc., and it’s not uncommon for the costs to get up to $17,000 or slightly more in some of the higher HUD lending areas.